marcopxt/marcopxt.github.io/talks_teach/SimulationsUFV_2024/index.md

 ![Imputation](../../assets/images/Picture1.png){:width="45%" align="right"}

-Simulations have been demonstrated as a powerful tool to improve animal and plant breeding programs.
-In addition, those tools may offer an alternative to address theoretical concepts in quantitative genetics and breeding.
-Here, we are proposing to use AlphaSimR package (Gaynor et al. 2021) to guide a discussion about breeding program optimization.
+Designing a breeding program is a complex task.
+It requires simultaneously considering multiple interdependent breeding objectives (costs, size, target traits, etc.).
+Towards this aim, simulations have been demonstrated as a powerful tool for auxiliary breeding decisions.
+One among several tools in simulations is the AlphaSimR package (Gaynor et al. 2021).
 The package uses stochastic simulations for the design and optimization of breeding programs.
 It offers a fast, simple, and inexpensive way to test alternative breeding programs.
+In addition, genomic selection is a tool that has been shown as a game changer in plant breeding.
+It has been used to optimize several steps of a breeding program, such as advancements, early selections, in-situ hybrid prediction, parent selection, cross-selection, and trait introgression, among others.
+Here, we gonna use both tools together (simulations and genomic selection) to optimize breeding programs.

 # **Recommended literature**